 Go to the Institutional Archive main page.

-On the lower right side is a box called "Deposit Materials".
+On the lower right side is a box called "My Account".
 Click on "Login", and then click on the MHC logo on the next page.

 Enter your MHC username and password.

 You will go back to the main Institutional Archive page.
-Scroll down to the "Deposit Materials" and click “Submissions,” and then click “Start a New Submission.”
+Scroll down to the "My Account" box and click “Submissions,” and then click “Start a New Submission.”
 Then choose "Student Theses Collection."

 There are six basics steps to submission: